Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/SETUP.md

 ```

 > [!NOTE]
-> You can run the different steps individually via python scripts or manually via the Grafana web interface (see below).
+> You can run the different steps individually via the various python scripts or manually via the Grafana web interface (see below).

 ### Setup data source

-In the GA Project, the data source is a PostgreSQL database
+In the GA Project, the data source is a PostgreSQL database.

 #### Script version